unconnected-dev/git/_udemy/git_github_bootcamp/readme.txt

 Staging Area
 A place where changes are gathered before committing.
 It allows you to review and organize changes before saving them in the repository.

+Atomic Commits
+When possible, a commit should encompass a single feature, or fix.
+In other words try to keep each commit focused on a single thing.